 Rookie Mistakes to Avoid

-- Taking the first offer: Research employers before accepting.
-Pay, benefits, equipment quality, home-time policy, and dispatch culture vary widely.
+Research employers.
+Pay, benefits, equipment, home-time, and dispatch culture vary widely.
 Talk to current drivers — not just HR.

-- Ignoring your DAC report: The HireRight DAC Report (formerly Drive-A-Check) is essentially a background check for commercial drivers.
-Traffic violations, accidents, and failed drug tests follow you.
+The HireRight DAC Report is a background check for commercial drivers.
+Violations, accidents, and failed drug tests follow you.
 Your first two years set your record.

-- Not knowing your Hours of Service limits cold: HOS violations generate fines and go on your record.
+Hours of Service violations generate fines and go on your record.
 Know your limits before you need them at mile 580.

 WA DOL CDL Renewal — Track Your Dates Now